• Skip to primary navigation

 Many cardiac patients will get potassium replacement to aggressively ensure the patient is well within normal limits.
 Your normal potassium level is 3.5-5.0, but if your patient who just had cardiac surgery resulted in a 3.5 K on their am BMP or CMP, chances are that the provider will still want to replace to prevent them from getting below normal.

-2. Know The Different Kinds of Cardiac Providers
+Know The Different Kinds of Cardiac Physicians

 Here’s a brief non-inclusive list of the different kinds of cardiac sub-specialties you may encounter: